dorissun/popular-tracks/docs/README.md

 ## Installation

-Make sure docker and docker-compose are installed.
+Make sure docker, docker-compose are installed

 ## To run